mishelashala/zettelkasten/sources/Object Thinking.md

 «If this were true, all programming languages, methods, approaches, tools, and processes would share a common, albeit deeply hidden, philosophical foundation.», p48

-### Phylosophical foundation of formalism
+### Philosophical foundation of formalism

 «For these thinkers, the universe comprised a set of basic elements: literally, the periodic table of elements in the case of chemistry, properties such as mass for the physicists, and mental tokens in the case of human thought.
-These basic elements could be combined and transformed according to some finite set of unambiguous rules: the laws of nature in the case of the physical sciences, or classical logic in the case of human thought.», p49
+These basic elements could be combined and transformed according to some finite set of unambiguous rules: the laws of nature in the case of the physical sciences, or classical logic in the case of human thought.», p50

+### Different name, same paradigm

+«This tradition of thought, this worldview or paradigm, has been labeled _formalism_.
+Other names with various nuances of meaning include _rationalism_, _determinism_, and _mechanism_.», p51

 ### Where the formalist approach shines